black-desk/template/README.md

 > [!WARNING]
 >
-> This English README is translated from the Chinese version using AI and may
+> This English README is translated from the Chinese version using LLM and may
 > contain errors.

 <!-- TODO: Add project description -->